Wiselab2/findPhasiRNAs/README.md

 ### Understanding outputs

 Under the output directory separate sub directories will be created for each phase-cycle pair.
-For Run2 (as outlined in the example above), 16 sub-directories will be created under Run2.
+For Run2 (as outlined in the example above), 16 sub-directories will be created under the directory `Run2`.
 Under each sub directory, there will be a pdf file where all the phasing score graphs and abundance graphs will be present.

 ### Parameter description